 QUALITY CRITERIA IN PROJECT MANAGEMENT

-The product definition refers to types of product, not specific instances.
+The product definition refers to types of products, not specific instances.
 For example, for a software module, processing test data correctly could be a quality criterion, but the actual test data will be based on the particular module’s specification.
 Product definitions are produced at the start of projects and specifications will elaborate and extend the initial criteria.
-Read more about what is project management in the Brighton’s website to understand all other quality management activities and project management phases.
+Read more about what is project management on Brighton’s website to understand all other quality management activities and project management phases.

 As an example, the aircraft control software could have a specific requirement that the product must never fail.
 It is measurable by running the product continuously until it fails.
 Unfortunately, it can only be demonstrated that the requirement has not been met.